APS Editions – formerly, ‘Auckland Print Studio’ – released a new portfolio of large-scale lithographs by Susan Te Kahurangi King.

 During her early years, much of King’s work included a strong focus on the deconstruction, recontextualisation and interpretation of pop culture iconography, ranging from Disney and Warner Bros. cartoon and comic strip characters to motifs drawn from advertising signage and illustrations.
 Amongst other sources, the fluid, energetic linework and rounded volumes of imported American comics provided King a wealth of motifs; Donald Duck’s blue sailor suit and hat feature in an extended series of 1960s and ‘70s works, while the sleek contours of various Disney characters’ hands, beaks and limbs gradually fold and coalesce into a novel, biomorphic visual discourse that is both culturally resonant and intensely personal.

-APS Editions will present at the Aotearoa Art Fair in November.
-Stay tuned to hear more about the exhibition.
+APS Editions presented at the Aotearoa Art Fair 2022.

 Image: Susan Te Kahurangi King print.
 Courtesy of the artist and APS Editions.
 Photography by Sam Hartnett.